socrates8300/rswarm/README.md

 ## Quick Start

-Let’s dive into a basic example to see rswarm in action.
+Let’s dive into some examples to see rswarm in action.

 ### Creating a Swarm Instance